dadish/Widgets/Readme.md

 Widgets
 =======

+### This repository is under development and is not ready for prime time.

 Widgets is a [ProcessWire][pw] module.
 It is designed to be as flexible as possible for websites that change their look on demand with support of responsive grids inspired by [Susy][susy].